(trye am SIN oh lone)

-Vitrectomy: Canadian labeling: May be diluted with sterile irrigating solution (eg, BSS Sterile Irrigating Solution) prior use.
+Vitrectomy: May be diluted with sterile irrigating solution (eg, BSS Sterile Irrigating Solution) prior use.
 Range of dilution is typically 1:10 to 1: 20.
 In a clinical study, a 2 mg/mL was administered by diluting 0.05 mL of triamcinolone in 0.95 mL of sterile irrigating solution (Triesence Canadian product labeling 2016).

 For intravitreal administration only; do not administer IV.
 Administer under controlled aseptic conditions (eg, sterile gloves, sterile drape, sterile eyelid speculum).
 Shake vial vigorously for 10 seconds before withdrawing dose; do not use if agglomerated (clumpy or granular appearance); inject immediately after suspension is withdrawn from the vial.
 Adequate anesthesia and a broad-spectrum bactericidal agent should be administered prior to injection.
 If administration is required in the second eye, a new vial/syringe should be used.

 Store at 4°C to 25°C (39°F to 77°F); do not freeze.
 Protect from light.

 Ceritinib: Corticosteroids may enhance the hyperglycemic effect of Ceritinib.
 Monitor therapy